nfomon/shok/walkthrough.md

 keys with which to select rows.

 A multi-set is a table with one column that is set 'sorted'.

 A set is a table with a single column that is set 'sorted' and 'unique'.

 A map is a table with two columns, the first of which is sorted and unique.

 A multi-map is a table with two columns, the first of which is sorted.

 Paths
 -----
-The filesystem path is a native object in lush, and the root of an object tree:
+The filesystem path is a native object in lush.
+It has child types for different kinds of filesystem nodes: file, dir, link, pipe, bdev, cdev

-        path
-        file, dir, link, pipe, bdev, cdev

 paths can be constructed from strings, in which case they'll interpret the '`/`' character to mean a platform-independent path separator.

-        var bindir = path.new('/usr/bin/')
+        new bindir = path.new('/usr/bin/')

 In the statement above, the path has not been evaluated, so it needn't exist on the target system for the variable "bindir" to get assigned.

 The previous statement is equivalent to:

-        var bindir = /usr/bin/
+        new bindir = /usr/bin/

 In this case, we used a "path literal" -- a string directly in the sourcecode that gets parsed to be a path.
 A path literal must either: